 (a) For the student

-- the chance to learn about and develop the key skills that are needed in the legal profession; and
+- the chance to learn about and develop the key skills needed in the legal profession, and

 (b) For the firm or organisation offering work experience